pha4ge/infrastructure-resources/docs/recommendations.md

 [^Parkhill2010]: Parkhill J, Birney E, Kersey P. Genomic information infrastructure after the deluge.
 Genome Biol.
 2010.
 Available: http://genomebiology.com/content/11/7/402
 [^Raza2016]: Raza S, Luheshi L. Big data or bust: realizing the microbial genomics revolution.
 Microb Genom.
 2016;2: e000046. https://doi.org/10.1099/mgen.0.000046

-These factors are described from the perspective of a reasonably seasoned systems administrator (here, the 'admins user', as opposed to the end user, the more biologically inclined biologist.
+These factors are described from the perspective of a reasonably seasoned systems administrator (here, the 'admins user', as opposed to the end user, the more biologically inclined analyst.

   **How much does the infrastructure try and solve:** which parts of the pathogen bioinformatics analysis solution do you want to be responsible for?